larcangeli/OrientationManager/README.md

 ## 🎯 Overview

-OrientationManager helps students maintain proper posture during study sessions by:
+PostureTracker helps students maintain proper posture during study sessions by:
 - **Real-time monitoring** of head and neck orientation using IMU sensors
 - **Instant alerts** when poor posture is detected
 - **AI-powered analysis** using Google Gemini for personalized recommendations